Bhavani-Singh/Alarm_Clock/README.md

 About the Project :-

-🔴 This project is an clocked based alarm project
+🔴 This project is an clocked based alarm project.<br>
-🔴 You can set alarm at any desired time.
+🔴 You can set alarm at any desired time.<br>
-🔴 The most important thing about this project is it makes use of local storage of your browser that means if you accidentally close the tab or entire window, the alarm you set is not gone.
-When you revisit the page you find it same as you left 🔴 It also remembers at what time did you set alarm last time
+🔴 The most important thing about this project is it makes use of local storage of your browser that means if you accidentally close the tab or entire.<br>
+window, the alarm you set is not gone.
+When you revisit the page you find it same as you left.<br>
+🔴 It also remembers at what time did you set alarm last time.<br>

 ---

 🪛 Built With :-

-🟠 HTML: Used to structure the web page and define its elements.
+🟠 HTML: Used to structure the web page and define its elements.<br>
-🟠 Pure CSS: Used for styling the web page and making it visually appealing.
+🟠 Pure CSS: Used for styling the web page and making it visually appealing.<br>
-🟠 Vanilla Javascript: Used to add interactivity and functionality to the alarm clock.
+🟠 Vanilla Javascript: Used to add interactivity and functionality to the alarm clock.<br>
-🟠 Google Fonts: Imported a font family called "Poppins" from Google Fonts to enhance the typography on the page.
+🟠 Google Fonts: Imported a font family called "Poppins" from Google Fonts to enhance the typography on the page.<br>

 ---